Bug (1975 film): Reception

 Variety found the film static and lacking interest.
-TV Guide liked the music, and found the overall techincial credits good, but overall found the movie mediorce.

-Entertainment Weekly gave the film a C, while Leonard Maltin gave the movie two stars.
+TV Guide liked the music and found the technical credits good, but overall found the movie mediocre.Entertainment Weekly gave the film a C, while Leonard Maltin in his movie guide gave the movie two stars.
 The New York Times found the movie "sickening" and felt it deserved a harsher rating than PG.

-The film made just over eight million dollars world wide.
+The film made just over eight million dollars worldwide.